powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/index.md

 The `writeSlackBus` is an optional property that says if the slack bus has to be written in the network using the [slack terminal extension](../../grid/model/extensions.md#slack-terminal) after a load flow computation.
 The default value is `false`.

-**noGeneratorReactiveLimits**
+**useReactiveLimits**
-The `noGeneratorReactiveLimits` property is an optional property that defines whether the load flow is allowed to find a setpoint value outside the reactive limits of a generator or not.
+The `useReactiveLimits` property is an optional property that defines whether the load flow should take into account equipment's reactive limits.
+Applies to generators, batteries, SVCs, dangling lines, and HVDC VSCs.
-The default value is `false`.
+The default value is `true`.

 **phaseShifterRegulationOn**
-The `phaseShifterRegulationOn` property is an optional property that defines whether the load flow is allowed to change taps of a phase tap changer or not.
+The `phaseShifterRegulationOn` property is an optional property that defines whether phase shifter regulation should be enabled in the load flow.
 The default value is `false`.

 **transformerVoltageControlOn**
-The `transformerVoltageControlOn` property is an optional property that defines whether the load flow is allowed to change taps of a ratio tap changer or not.
+The `transformerVoltageControlOn` property is an optional property that defines whether transformer voltage regulation should be enabled in the load flow.
 The default value is `false`.

-**simulShunt**
+**shuntCompensatorVoltageControlOn**
-The `simulShunt` property is an optional property that defines whether the load flow is allowed to change sections of a shunt compensator with multiple sections or not.
+The `shuntCompensatorVoltageControlOn` property is an optional property that defines whether shunt compensator voltage regulation should be enabled in the load flow.
 The default value is `false`.

-**dc**
+**connectedComponentMode**
-The `dc` property is an optional property that defines if you want to run an AC power flow or a DC power flow.
+The `connectedComponentMode` property is an optional property that defines if the power flow has to be computed over all connected component (choose `ALL` mode) or just on the main connected component (choose `MAIN` mode).
+The default value of this parameter is `MAIN`.

+**twtSplitShuntAdmittance**
+The `twtSplitShuntAdmittance` property is an optional property that defines whether the shunt admittance is split at each side of the serie impedance for transformers.
 The default value is `false`.

 **dcUseTransformerRatio**
 The `dcUseTransformerRatio` property is an optional property that defines if ratio of transformers should be used in the flow equations in a DC power flow.
 The default value of this parameter is `true`.

-**connectedComponentMode**
+**dcPowerFactor**
-The `connectedComponentMode` property is an optional property that defines if the power flow has to be computed over all connected component (choose `ALL` mode) or just on the main connected component (choose `MAIN` mode).
-The default value of this parameter is `MAIN`.
+The `dcPowerFactor` property is an optional property that defines the power factor used for DC calculations.
+The default value is `1.0`.

-### Default parameters
-The default values of all the optional properties are read from the [load-flow-default-parameter](../../user/configuration/load-flow-default-parameters.md) module, defined in the configuration file.

 ### Specific parameters
 Some implementation use specific parameters that can be defined in the configuration file or in the JSON parameters file: